Rezuan-Alam-Rean/Rezuan-Alam-Rean/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>

 <h1 align="center">👋 Hey !
 I'm Rezuan Alam Rean</h1>
-<h4 align="center"> I am a MERN Stack Developer with a solid foundation in React, JavaScript, html & CSS and familiar with Node.js, Express and MongoDB.
+<h4 align="center"> I'm Rezuan Alam Rean a MERN Stack Developer with a solid foundation in React, JavaScript, html & CSS and familiar with Node.js, Express and MongoDB.
 I'm also a student of Computer Science and Engineering with a passion for coding.
 My Aim is to be a full-Stack Developer. ️</h4>
 <br/>